 Slice each rolled sausage into fourths and place on a smaller rimmed baking sheet.
 Freeze for 20 minutes.
 Doing this will refreeze the puff pastry so it will be flakey when baked.
 You don’t want to skip this step.

-Once the pigs in the blanket are frozen, remove and place them onto a parchment lined large rimmed metal baking sheet.
-Brush with egg wash and sprinkle with everything seasoning and kosher salt.
+Once the pigs in the blanket are frozen, remove and place them onto a parchment lined large rimmed metal baking sheet and brush with egg wash.

 Lastly, bake on the middle rack of your preheated oven for 20 to 25 minutes or until the pastry is golden and flakey and the cheese is melted.